 And we understand the need for school governing bodies to be careful with risk and finances, so we pay a lot of attention to risk reduction for our client schools.
 It can only help that we have two current chairmen of school governing bodies in our team.

-Our experience in the Education Sector is extensive and has covered the entire range of our low-carbon project services, as well as reducing operating costs for client schools through an innovative online energy procurement system.
+Our experience in the Education Sector is extensive and has covered the entire range of our low-carbon project services, as well as reducing energy costs in schools through an innovative online energy procurement system.
+In short, we have lots of ways to improve energy efficiency in schools.

 It’s also worth noting that to date, for every school that has asked us to look, we have found energy tax reductions and been able to return previous expenditure to the school, as well as secure future operating cost reductions.

-It’s our view that schools should be leading the charge on the switch to low-carbon, for a host of reasons, and we’re keen to help that happen – in a responsible and prudent manner.
+It’s our view that schools should be leading the charge on the switch to low-carbon, for a host of reasons, and we’re keen to help save energy in schools – in a responsible and prudent manner.

 See Our Approach for an explanation of all our services.